deneshkumarmn/ds/_pages/testimonials.md

 -----
 [Prof. Xiaozhen Wang](https://www.eecs.psu.edu/departments/directory-detail-g.aspx?q=xbw5192), Assistant Teaching Professor at the Pennsylvania State University

-I wholeheartedly recommend Denesh for opportunities.
-His proficiency with course design tools, exceptional lab presentations, commitment to evaluations and grading, ability to excel under pressure, and consistency in his work make him an outstanding candidate.
-I have no doubt that denesh will continue to excel in his academic and professional endeavors.
+"I wholeheartedly recommend Denesh for opportunities.
+His proficiency with design tools, exceptional lab presentations, commitment to evaluations and grading, ability to excel under pressure, and consistency in his work make him an outstanding candidate.
+I have no doubt that denesh will continue to excel in his academic and professional endeavors."

 -----
 [Prof. Oren Gall](https://www.eecs.psu.edu/departments/directory-detail-g.aspx?q=OZG1), Associate Teaching Professor at the Pennsylvania State University